akijakya/docker-jenkins-test/README.md

 # devops-test
-A test repo to try out Docker, Jenkins, Terraform etc.
+A test repo to try out Docker and Jenkins